May 13, 2018 Mosaic Ministries Appointments

 Juyeon (Julie) Lee was born and raised in Seoul, South Korea.
 She received her M.Div. from Drew Theological School and her M.A.R. from Yale Divinity School in Liturgical Studies.
 She transferred to the GNJ conference in 2016 and since then has been serving as the music director at Embury UMC in Little Silver.
 She’s passionate about learning, teaching and nurturing the people of God.
 In her free time she enjoys baking macaroons.
 Julie currently lives in New Brunswick with her husband Michael and her one year old son Nathaniel.

-Gift Magomero has been appointed to Pearson Memorial UMC as associate
+Gift Magomero has been appointed to Pearson Memorial UMC as an associate

 Gift Magomero has been a part of the Mosaic Ministries for two years.
 In that time she has seen God at work in the churches she has served.
 She grew up in a pastoral family where ministry has been a part of her life from a very young age.
 Her passion is working with children and young adults.
 She was a youth advisor for two years before she became a part of Mosaic ministries.
 She also enjoys connecting with God through singing.
 She looks forward to discovering how God will continue working through her.